eartheos-app/api-docs/readme.md

 A `Collection` is the Eartheos API's top-level object.
 Each card on Eartheos's main view represents a collection.

+The `devTools` property will turn on a couple tools to help you build an Eartheos DV.
+Labels for the current globe position and height will aid in determining position for your objects.
+When viewing a sticker on the globe, controls to adjust its position will also appear.

 ```
 {
+    "devTools": Boolean
 	"metadata": CollectionMetadata, // required
 	"style": LayerStyle,
 	"layers": [Layer],